eclipse-archived/ceylon-lang.org/code/source.md

  <tr><th>Issue reporting</th><td><a href="https://github.com/ceylon/ceylon.language/issues">https://github.com/ceylon/ceylon.language/issues</a></td></tr>
 </table>

-This projects contains the module `ceylon.language`, the core classes mentioned in the language specification.
+This project contains the module `ceylon.language`, the core classes mentioned in the language specification.

 See the [API documentation](#{site.urls.apidoc_current}/ceylon/language/) for more information.